devesh1011/dromeus/benchmarks/results/m2/report/README.md

 The builder reads the committed AXL logs and reports without changing them, validates exactly 500 metrics per worker (42,000 node-rounds), and writes four figures plus `chart-data.json`.
-It reads the identity accuracy and nominal byte baseline from acceptance reports.
+It reads the uncompressed AXL accuracy and nominal byte baseline from acceptance reports.
 The JSON retains source hashes, evaluation rounds and mean accuracies, all 500 mean local-batch losses per run, timing means, and divergence points, so plot values can also be inspected without parsing logs.